 1979 to present

 Since 1979, Princeton Pro Musica has presented dozens of concerts to the delight of thousands of listeners at venues in Princeton and throughout Mercer and nearby Counties.
 See PPM Repertoire History 1979-2012.
-Princeton Pro Musica has also performed abroad on concert tours.
-Most recently, in June 2014, PPM toured Croatia performing in three cities and opening the “Nights in the Euphrasian Basilica” music festival in Poreč.
-During the summer of 2017, Princeton Pro Musica will perform on a concert tour of northwestern Spain.
+In addition to performing major choral-orchestral works independently, the chorus has sung by invitation with the Concert Royale, Opera Orchestra of New York, Princeton Symphony Orchestra, Riverside Symphonia, and Westfield Symphony among others.
+Princeton Pro Musica has also performed abroad on concert tours every few years.
+In June 2014, PPM toured Croatia performing in three cities and opening the “Nights in the Euphrasian Basilica” music festival in Poreč.
+During the summer of 2017, Princeton Pro Musica toured northwestern Spain presenting concerts to capacity audiences in historic venues in Santiago de Compostela, León, and Bilbao.

 Princeton Pro Musica values the talent and dedication of the hundreds of singers who have populated its ranks since 1979.
 Many singers have been members of Princeton Pro Musica for ten, fifteen, or twenty years.
 Some of its members were even part of the first few seasons of the organization.
 Each season, the organization welcomes new members, some of whom have recently graduated from undergraduate study, are beginning graduate study, have recently moved to the area, or have decided to return to their musical passions.
 All members re-audition each season regardless of the length of their tenure and renew their commitment to excellence.

-From 2012 – 2016, the ensemble tackled a wide variety of repertoire at the highest level and has distinguished itself in this pursuit, earning nationwide, statewide, and local recognition.
+Since 2012, the ensemble tackled a wide variety of repertoire at the highest level and has distinguished itself in this pursuit, earning nationwide, statewide, and local recognition.
 See PPM Repertoire 2012-2016.
 Locally, PPM routinely garners high praise for performance of a wide variety of repertoire.
 In 2013 and 2014, PPM was named a finalist in the nationwide American Prize competition, community chorus division; in 2015 PPM earned the 2nd place prize in the community chorus division.
 In 2009, the ensemble was invited to perform at the ACDA eastern division conference in Philadelphia.
-PPM has received grants from the Edward T. Cone Foundation, The Scheide Fund, and Chorus America.
+PPM has received grants from the Edward T. Cone Foundation, The Scheide Fund, Chorus America, and the Church & Dwight Employee Giving Fund.
 The ensemble is funded in part by the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, and the New Jersey Cultural Trust.

 To reflect on and deepen the experience of the larger works, Dr. Brandau has also enhanced PPM’s Chamber Chorus and blended the group into subscription concerts performing masterpieces from the chamber literature like Brahms’ Liebeslieder Walzer as well as very recent works by American composers including Eric Whitacre, Stephen Paulus, Zachary Wadsworth, Jeffrey Van and others.
 Princeton Pro Musica also introduced audiences to historical performance – performing the works of Bach and Handel with Baroque period-instrument ensembles.
 Princeton Pro Musica’s orchestra is often featured on subscription programs through performances of concertos, suites, overtures, and other orchestral pieces.
 Recent seasons have included the Bach’s Concerto for Violin in E Major, Beethoven’s Romance for Violin in G Major, Poulenc’s Concerto for Organ in G Minor, Rheinberger’s Concerto for Organ in G Mjinor, Copland’s Appalachian Spring, Handel’s Concerto Grosso No. 6 in G Major, and other instrumental selections.